-Within five business days after receipt of the response to the statement of charges from the party(ies) against whom the grievance has been lodged, the chair of the Committee shall have prepared and distributed to the grievant and to each member of the UFAGC a complete copy of the response.
+Within five (5) business days after receipt of the response to the statement of charges from the party(ies) against whom the grievance has been lodged, the chair of the Committee shall have prepared and distributed to the grievant and to each member of the UFAGC a complete copy of the response.

-5.8.12.5 Review of Reply to Statement of Charges, and Decision Should all members of the UFAGC, after reading the statement of charges and the response thereto, determine that there are sufficient grounds to recommend a remedy or a correction without conducting a full hearing, then the Committee shall by formal resolution offer its recommendation for the remedy or correction that should be taken to address the grievance.
+5.8.12.5 Review of Reply to Statement of Charges, and Decision Within ten (10) business days of the distribution of the reply to the statement of charges, the Committee will either make a final decision or determine that a hearing should be held.
+Should all members of the UFAGC, after reading the statement of charges and the response thereto, determine that there are sufficient grounds to recommend a remedy or a correction without conducting a full hearing, then the Committee shall by formal resolution offer its recommendation for the remedy or correction that should be taken to address the grievance.
 (The Committee may also recommend that no corrective action be taken.)
 The Committee's recommendation shall be promptly transmitted, in writing, to the parties concerned and to the Provost (or President as per §5.8.9), and the action shall be final.
-If the Committee determines that a hearing should be held, the chair of the UFAGC shall schedule a hearing by the Committee to begin no later than fifteen business days after the distribution date of the response to the statement of charges.
+If the Committee determines that a hearing should be held, the chair of the UFAGC shall schedule a hearing to begin no later than thirty (30) business days after the date that the Committee decided that a hearing should be held.